Beingpax/Digital-garden/content/garden/hello.md

 ### How to navigate my [[second brain]]🧠?

-There's no navigation to start from.
+These notes are "choose your adventure".
+There is no index of these notes anywhere.
 You can start with a note and start diving deep into a diverse ecosystem of ideas.
 	                                       **Or**
-You can search for topics that intrtest you and start exploring ideas.
+You can search for topics that interests you and see where they lead you

 ##### Here's a good way to start:
 - [[Books]]: This contains notes from the books I've read.
 I get most of the ideas from reading books.
 Dive in.